Clustering-Project/wine_quality_project/README.md

 ## Goal

-* The purpose of this model is to group and label data based off the quality.
+* The purpose of this model is to group wines into clusters based on their similarities in terms of the selected features.
 * My goal is to find specific features that have similarities and group those features and label them using a clustering model.

 ## Initial hypotheses